Is Labiaplasty Covered by Medicare in Australia?

 This is not unique to labiaplasty — similar tight restrictions apply to other procedures that exist in both cosmetic and reconstructive contexts.

-What This Means for You
+What This Means in Practice

 Will private health insurance help?

 Private health insurance in Australia generally does not cover cosmetic procedures.
 Where Medicare item 35533 applies — that is, in documented functional cases — private health insurance may contribute toward hospital and anaesthetic fees if you have appropriate hospital cover and have served any applicable waiting periods.
 The rules vary between health funds and between policies, so you must contact your fund directly before assuming cover.
 For cosmetic cases, expect to pay the full private cost of the procedure out of pocket.
-Our labiaplasty cost page provides more information about how fees are structured.
+Our labiaplasty cost and Medicare page provides more information about how fees are structured.
 All surgical procedures carry risks.

 Honest Expectations